 Standard Fader Panel

-A physical surface panel containing eight faders, a row of button cells, a row of control cells and 2 rows of touch cells.
-Along with the wild assign panel which has a button row and 3 rows of control cells, and a TFT meter, the standard fader panel is the most common panel on a surface.
+A physical surface panel containing eight faders, 2 rows of button cells and 2 rows of control cells.
+Along with the TFT meter, the standard fader panel is the most common panel on a surface.

 Strip (Channel Strip)